tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 ### Requested planned delivery schedule

 `lines.deliverySchedule`: the requested planned delivery schedule.
 Provide at least one or multiple delivery schedule lines.
+The total number of delivery schedule lines is limited to 100 lines per order line.
 * `position`: the optional position in the delivery schedule.
 Not to be confused with the `lines.position`.
 * `date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
 * `quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.